allanaaa/omeka-s-enduser/docs/sites/site_theme.md

-# Theme Selection
+# Themes

-The Theme section of the Site menu allows you to select the theme for your site, and to set theme-specific settings.
+The Theme section of each Site menu allows you to select the theme for your site, and to set theme-specific settings.
+Each site on your Omeka S installation can have a separate theme and numerous customizations.
+A fresh Omeka S install comes with one theme, called Default.

-## Install a theme
+## Installing themes
 In order to appear on the **Themes** page for sites, themes must be manually added to the `/themes` folder of the installation, using an FTP program or an SSH connection.

-To add a theme to the site using FTP:
+To add a theme to the site using FTP or an in-browser File Manager tool:

 1. Download the zipped theme to your computer.
 1. Open your FTP client, log on to the server that houses the Omeka S install and navigate to the `/themes` folder (this should be located in the main folder of the install).
-1. Upload the zipped theme to the `/themes` folder .
+1. Upload the zipped theme to the `/themes` folder.
 1. Unzip the theme.
+1. You can delete the zipped file if it remains on your server.
+1. When you navigate to the Themes page of the Sites menu, you should see your newly added theme represented there.

+Some FTP programs do not allow you to unzip a compressed file after uploading.
+In this case:

+1. Extract or unzip the theme on your computer after downloading.
+1. Upload the unzipped folder to the `/themes` folder.
+Make sure not to upload any folders called `[themename]-master`, `theme-[themename]-v0.0.0`, or anything other than simply the name of the theme itself.
+1. When you navigate to the Themes page of the Sites menu, you should see your newly added theme represented there.

+!!! note
+	The folder that appears in the `/themes` folder should show the name of the theme, without any version numbers.
+If you are having issues installing a theme, check that you have unzipped the theme correctly, without creating extra folder levels.

-You can also use git to clone a theme directly from the git repository.
-Do this only if you are comfortable with git.
+You can also use SSH to clone a theme directly from that theme's git repository.
+Do this only if you are comfortable with git, GitHub, and working with SSH.
+You can find links to each theme's GitHub repository on [our website's Themes directory](https://omeka.org/s/themes/){target=_blank} - click on a theme and look above the version history table.

 ## Select a theme